rochacbruno/doc_lsp/examples/settings.py.md

 This is the configuration documentation for the **APP**, Here you can get detailed information about how to configure the application.

-The documentation written here is also available on the code editor via `doc_lsp`
+The documentation written here is also available on the code editor via `doc-lsp`

 ## SERVER
 > This variable defines which server the system is connected to,